northhighland/proposal-gen/src/pages/index.md

         North Highland used Agile development to produce first prototype within 15 weeks—with a full site launch in market soon after.
 The launch of the News Hub drove a 108% increase in site visits.
 View
+    - heading: B2B e-Commerce Platform
+      subtitle: Design + Build
+      image: /img/globalThumb.jpg
+      imageFull: /img/globalFull.jpg
+      challengeheader: Challenge
+      challengetext:
+        A global oilfield equipment provider needed a faster, automated process for inside salespeople to submit quotes and wanted to introduce a customer facing, self-service portal as well.
+The client needed to collect all their product related data in one place to ensure consistent quoting.
+      approachheader: Approach
+      approachtext:
+        North Highland started the engagement with a series of Futures workshops to establish a digital vision.
+The immediate need identified was an e-Commerce platform to speed up the sales cycle and enable self-service for their customers.
+        It was clear that this would have monumental impact on the business this was not just about establishing a digital sales channel, this was about transforming an entire organization to become digitally enabled.
+        Leveraging our service design framework, we developed a current and future state service architecture in co-creation with stakeholders to visualize the changes needed.
+It helped all stakeholders to connect the dots and highlight high-value areas of focus.
+        To get buy-in from across the organization, we ran a parallel track addressing the service architecture (logistics, fullfillment,
+        Salesforce integration) needed and creating a proof of concept for the customer-facing e-Commerce platform in form of a prototype.
+The prototype made the vision come to life and gave stakeholders the opportunity to react and provide feedback.
+It shifted the client's mindset from the anxiety of not knowing to anticipating the changes with excitement.
+As the service architecture matured the prototype evolved.
+      resultheader: Result
+      resulttext:
+        North Highland used its software development lifecycle to deliver a self-service portal, providing a unique experience for both employees and customer to submit quotes to Salesforce.
+Portal users can now create over 5,000 different product configurations, visualize final product assembly, and customize shipments.
+        Salespeople can also apply discounts and view commissions per quote.
+        A CMS populated with product data for over 3,000 unique products serves as single source of truth for all product related activities.
     - heading: Aramark
       subtitle: Design + Build
       image: /img/aramarkThumb.jpg